apache/trafficcontrol/docs/source/api/cachegroups_id.rst

 Response Structure
 ------------------
-:fallbackToClosest:   If ``true``, Traffic Router will direct clients to peers of this Cache Group in the event that it becomes unavailable
+:fallbackToClosest:   If ``true``, Traffic Router will direct clients to peers of this :term:`Cache Group` in the event that it becomes unavailable
-:id:                  Integral, unique identifier for the Cache Group
+:id:                  Integral, unique identifier for the :term:`Cache Group`
-:lastUpdated:         The date and time at which this Cache Group was last updated, in an ISO-like format
+:lastUpdated:         The date and time at which this :term:`Cache Group` was last updated, in an ISO-like format
-:latitude:            Latitude of the Cache Group
+:latitude:            Latitude of the :term:`Cache Group`
-:localizationMethods: An array of strings that name the localization methods enabled for this Cache Group.
+:localizationMethods: An array of strings that name the localization methods enabled for this :term:`Cache Group`.
 Each of the three available localization methods may be present, with the following meanings:

 	CZ
 		Lookup in the Traffic Router's "Coverage Zone" file is enabled